 If you’ve ever seen the movie, My Best Friend’s Wedding, then you know The Drake Hotel.
 Not only is it a monolithic structure looming on the corner of Michigan Avenue and East Walton Place, it is one of the most iconic hotels in the city.
 (Maybe the old Conrad Hilton Hotel would vie for first place).
 Built in 1920, The Drake has stood the test of several owners, management and demanding celebrities.

-It was in the Coq d’Or Martini Bar and Restaurant that The Drake Martini was invented.
+It was in the Coq d’Or Martini Bar (opened Dec.
+6, 1933 at the end of Prohibition) and The Drake Martini was invented.
 Gin has never been on my must-try drink list.
 My parents drank Beefeater gin Martinis with an olive.
 They’d never allow me a taste of course but I would lean over their just-poured glass and catch a whiff of the fragrant gin, vermouth and the pimento-stuffed olive.

 Last week I tried my first gin Martini.
 Not sure if I like it.
 I only bought enough gin to sample the drink and it probably isn’t the “A” list gin.
 I’ll admit, gin has kind of a rousing taste, oddly, almost a bit minty or peppery when mixed with the vermouth.
 This is a drink that could make someone feel oh-not-too-good the next morning.